Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrRecoveryPlan.md

 # Update-AzureRmRecoveryServicesAsrRecoveryPlan

 ## SYNOPSIS
-Updates a recovery plan in Site Recovery.
+Updates the contents of an Azure Site recovery plan.

 ## SYNTAX